Steve-Fenton/stevefenton.co.uk/src/pages/blog/2009/04/pie-charts-are-bad.md

 ::figcaption[UK election pie chart]
 :::

 It is actually quite hard to tell.
 You have to compare the lilac section with the combined purple and yellow sections.
-It isn’t easy to tell which is bigger when displayed on a pie chart.
+It isn't easy to tell which is bigger when displayed on a pie chart.

 If we return to our trusty column chart, things are a little more obvious.